rspect2014/retro-fever-template/resources/leiningen/new/retro_fever/core/README.md

 ## No integration

-If you didn't specify any integration make sure that the ClojureScript has been
+If you don't use any integration make sure that the ClojureScript has been
 build:

     lein cljsbuild once